 We will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources, which may dilute our stockholders or restrict our operating activities.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-Potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide, including as a result of the COVID-19 pandemic and the ongoing military conflict between Ukraine and Russia and related sanctions, could also adversely impact our ability to access capital as and when needed.
+Adverse geopolitical and macroeconomic developments, such as the COVID-19 pandemic, actions taken to slow its spread, the ongoing military conflict between Russia and Ukraine and related sanctions, actual and anticipated changes in interest rates, economic inflation and the responses by central banking authorities to control such inflation, could affect our ability to access capital as and when needed.
 Our failure to raise capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend or eliminate one or more of our research-stage programs, clinical trials or future commercialization efforts.

 We have incurred net losses since inception, and we expect to continue to incur net losses for the foreseeable future.
-In addition, we may be unable to continue as a going concern over the long-term.
+In addition, we may be unable to continue as a going concern over the long-term.\

 We have incurred net losses in each reporting period since the commencement of our operations and have not generated any revenue from product sales to date.
-We had net losses of \$14.9 million and \$3.4 million for the three months ended June 30, 2022 and 2021, respectively, and \$31.9 million and \$8.2 million for the six months ended June 30, 2022 and 2021, respectively.
-We had an accumulated deficit of \$156.0 million as of June 30, 2022, compared to \$124.1 million as of December 31, 2021.
+We had net losses of \$24.7 million and \$7.6 million for the three months ended September 30, 2022 and 2021, respectively, and \$56.6 million and \$15.8 million for nine months ended September 30, 2022 and 2021, respectively.
+We had an accumulated deficit of \$180.7 million as of September 30, 2022, compared to \$124.1 million as of December 31, 2021.
 Our losses have resulted principally from expenses incurred in research and development and from management and administrative costs and other expenses that we have incurred while building our business infrastructure, a significant portion of which were incurred resulting from our efforts to develop gamma-PNA chemistry and triplex gene editing for therapeutic use, which we discontinued in September 2020.
 Our product candidates are in clinical trials.
 As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing our product candidates in one of our lead indications, we expect that we will continue to incur substantial research and development and other expenses as we continue the clinical development programs for our product candidates in other indications.